 We could answer any questions you may have and work with you to draft an agreement that satisfies your needs.
 If retained, our dedicated family attorneys could be committed to helping you find the legal solutions that are right for your family.

 Marital agreements often permit a married couple to decide on various issues, such as property distribution, before any potential separation or divorce.
 Similar to any other contract, courts generally enforce marital agreements if they are in writing and both spouses voluntarily sign them.

 Generally, there are two different types of property involved in a divorce which are marital property and separate property.
 Courts may divide marital property between the two spouses, but the separate property typically remains the property of whoever owns it when the divorce process is initiated.

 For example, if a married couple owns multiple residences, they could decide between themselves which individual would get each residence in the event of a divorce.
-Then, they could use a marital agreement to assign each residence as the separate property of the agreed-upon party.
+Then, they could use an agreement to assign each residence as the separate property of the agreed-upon party.
 This type of arrangement could result in a faster and less acrimonious property distribution than a court-ordered distribution.

 Couples generally must first decide if they believe spousal support is appropriate for either individual.
 For example, couples may agree that neither individual would be eligible for alimony in the event of a separation or divorce.
 Such a provision may be appropriate in cases where both individuals have substantial financial reserves and are unlikely to need alimony in the future.

 However, if the couple agrees that spousal support is appropriate, they may then use their marital agreement to allocate alimony payments.
 Depending on the circumstances, they may agree on a specific monthly alimony amount, a lump sum payment, or a specific percentage of income.